nightmode/feri/docs/advanced/api/watch.md

 @param  {Boolean}  [stopLivereload]  Optional and defaults to true.
 If true, stop the LiveReload server.
 ```

-## watch.updateLiveReloadServer
+## watch.updateExtensionServer

 Type: `function`

-Update the LiveReload server with a list of changed files.
+Update the extension server with a list of changed files.

 ```
 @param   {Boolean}  now  True meaning we have already waited 300 ms for events to settle.
-@return  {Promise}       Promise that returns true if everything is ok otherwise an error.
+@return  {Promise}
 ```

 ## watch.watchDest